 You will set your own coursework hours, following posted assignment and discussion timelines.
 Occasionally, your instructor may schedule a special guest speaker at a specific date and time.
 We recognize, however, that you have many competing responsibilities, so participation in synchronous meetings or events is not a required part of the program.

 English language requirements

 To meet the demands of the program, you should have an advanced level of spoken and written English.

 You’ll access the courses through Canvas, our learning management system, which is available through the SFU website.
-Canvas is extremely user-friendly—even if you’ve never studied online before.
+Canvas is user-friendly—even if you’ve never studied online before.
 All you need is a computer with an Internet connection.